 Burton’s laid-back corporate culture was a good fit for Rick.
 He liked the casual dress code and the fact that employees bring their dogs to work.
 And perks like steep equipment discounts, a season pass to nearby Stowe Mountain Resort and a mini-pipe in back of the building for after-hours skateboarding — only added to the experience.
 The thing he liked best, though, was knowing his work impacted a sport he loves.

 “When people think of progress in snowboarding, they think of a double-cork 1080.
 But new technology in the equipment is progress, too,” he says.

 Rick had a third co-op placement the summer after he returned from Burton, this time working at Albright Technologies, a Leominster manufacturer of silicone parts for the medical device and other industries.
-With three co-op jobs combined with his coursework, Rick will have extensive professional experience and engineering skills when he enters the job market.
+With three co-op jobs combined with his coursework, Rick had extensive professional experience and engineering skills when he entered the job market.

 “The professors are all fantastic and the alumni really support the school,” he says.
 “Plastics is a growth industry with good career options.”

 An ideal career for Rick would be working for a sporting goods company, particularly one that makes snowboards.
 But based on his co-op experience, he is open to other possibilities like those in the medical device industry.
 Wherever he ends up, he wants to know he’s making an impact through engineering.